-- In cases of an initial ridge width < 4 mm that contains ≤ 2 mm of trabecular-bone core, an intra-bony ridge split is needed; ridge split to be made by a Piezosurgery 0.3-0.5 mm tip.
+- I. In cases of an initial ridge width < 4 mm that contains ≤ 2 mm of trabecular-bone core, an intra-bony ridge split is needed; ridge split to be made by a Piezosurgery 0.3-0.5 mm tip.
 Ridge split is recommended to be as deep as the planned implant length.
 No vertical cuts are needed.
 Ridge split is to allow more buccal wall elasticity during the expansion procedure.
-This intra-bony split is contra-indicated in resorbed ridge with a narrow base. - 2.
-Depending upon the implant type and diameter selected for the site, after a narrow pilot osteotomy, begin with the narrowest Densah® Bur.
+This intra-bony split is contra-indicated in resorbed ridge with a narrow base. - Depending upon the implant type and diameter selected for the site, after a narrow pilot osteotomy, begin with the narrowest Densah® Bur.
 Set the surgical motor to reverse-Densifying Mode (Counterclockwise drill speed 800-1500 rpm with copious irrigation).
 Begin running the bur into the osteotomy.
 When feeling the haptic feedback of the bur lift off pressure and reapply, repeatedly lift off and reapply pressure with a pumping motion until reaching the desired depth. - 3.
-Use the Densah® Burs in small increments.
+Use the Densah[®] Burs in small increments.
 As the bur diameter increases, the bone may gradually expand to the final diameter.
 The osteotomy may be expanded with minimal bone dehiscence, which may allow for total implant length placement in autogenous bone without thread exposure. - 4.
 Oversize the osteotomy to be slightly wider than the implant major diameter (especially in the mandible) to prevent the implant thread from over-straining the expanded bony walls.
 Mandibular osteotomies need to be planned and performed to I mm deeper than the implant length.

-- 5. Place implant with a diameter that is equal or slightly larger than the initial ridge width (up to 0.7 mm larger).
+- to 0.7 mm larger).
 If using the surgical motor to tap the implant into place, the unit may stop when reaching the placement torque maximum.
 Finish placing the implant to depth with a torque indicating wrench.
-The proper diameter implants should be included in the treatment plan and on hand at the surgical appointment. - 6.
-If < 2.0 mm of buccal bone thickness has resulted after osseodensification, perform hard and soft tissue veneer contour-graft to augment around the implant to develop tissue thickness that may enhance long term stability.
+The proper diameter implants should be included in the treatment plan and on hand at the surgical appointment. - If < 2.0 mm of buccal bone thickness has resulted after osseodensification, perform hard and soft tissue veneer contour-graft to augment around the implant to develop tissue thickness that may enhance long term stability.
 Complete implant coverage may be considered for 2-stage healing protocol. - 7.
-If the resulted buccal bone thickness post expansion is $\leq 1$ mm, do not place the implant and allow for 2-stage approach (Guided Expansion Graft).
+If the resulted buccal bone thickness post expansion is ≤ 1 mm, do not place the implant and allow for 2-stage approach (Guided Expansion Graft).

-\Clinician judgement and experience should be applied in conjunction with this suggestive use protocol.
+Clinician experience and judgment should be used in conjunction with this suggested use protocol.

-C. Guided Expansion Graft: 2-Stage Approach For cases with initial width of \$\infty\$ 3.0 mm
+C. Guided Expansion Graft: 2-Stage Approach For cases with initial width of \leq 3.0 mm